jason0611/FS22_HeadlandManagement/README.md

 Additionally with existing EnhancedVehicle:
 - Deactivate and reactivate GPS guidance
 - Release and reset active differential locks
+- Possibility to use headland detection of ev instead of the build-in one

 Ideas for subsequent versions (without guarantee):
 - Suppression of automatic unloading of bales on the headland